major/major.io/content/post/2019-12-12-thinkpad-t490-fedora-install-tips.md

 password to decrypt the drive.
 Hit `CTRL-ALT-DEL` at the password prompt and wait for the grub screen to appear on reboot.

+> **Why are we issuing the three finger salute?** If you allow the laptop to
+> fully boot, it will hang when it starts gdm.
+There are some nouveau issues
+> in the system journal that provide hints but I haven't made sense of them
+> yet.
+By preventing the system from fully booting, the grub success flag
+> won't be set and you will see the grub menu at the next boot that is
+> normally hidden from you.

 Press `e` on the first line of the grub menu.
 Find the longest line (it usually has `rhgb quiet`) and add this text to the end: